Gyana491/KrushiMitra-AI/Readme.md

 `VoiceInput` = Our Voice Input can detect all 30 languages in india. powered by india's `sarvam ai`

-- I have implemented it because I have seen how farmers use youtube voice search.
+- I have implemented it because I have seen how mother and father use  `voice search` for youtube and google.

-- If they know typing , they should go for job not farming

 `AIsuggestedQueries` = This is implemented to increase the farmers curiosity to ask more questionsand provide more information about the queries. means farmers don't have to type everytime,